atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ## Summary

 Preface: This RFC builds on @MonicaOlejniczak's original thoughts around module traversal and leaving it up to the bundler (runtime) to put the pieces back together, it doesn't come with all the answers but hopefully a little bit of inspiration for where we can take Compiled in the future.
-This is something I've been thinking about since working on Compiled for innovation week, don't take it for the solution but merely my thoughts in the area.
+This is something I've been thinking about since working on Compiled for innovation week, don't take it as _the_ solution but merely my thoughts in the area.

 ---